jdevfullstack-tutorials/what-is-github/README.md

 be downloading the project, add your changes then send it through email and wait whether it will be approved.
-Using GitHub, it is already in one place.
+Using GitHub, it is already on one online space.

 ## GitHub Other Uses
 Now, the good thing about GitHub is that